Archaeanactid dynasty

-The Archaeanactids (Ἀρχαιανακτίδαι) were presumably a Greek dynasty of the Kingdom of Bosporus that ruled in 480–438 BC.
+The Archaeanactids or Archaeanactidae (Ἀρχαιανακτίδαι) were presumably a Greek dynasty of the Bosporan Kingdom that ruled from 480 until 438 BC.

 The presumed founder, Archaeanax, was probably a strategos of a league of city-states in the Cimmerian Bosporus, likely formed as a defense against foreign threats.
 After taking power, Archaeanax caused the cities of Theodosia and Nymphaeum to withdraw from the league.
 Throughout their reign, Panticapaeum and her surrounding cities had an age of economic growth as well as the construction of new temples and replanning of all city parts.
 They were later succeeded by a hellenized family of Thracians, called the Spartocids.